Purpose of this article

 - Save

-This determines which suppliers appear for meters in that asset.
+This determines which suppliers appear as options for meters in that asset.

 8. Link meters to suppliers